IUSmusic/Stars/README.md

 - visually subordinate,
 - and distinct from accepted structure.

-In the current framing, strong candidate relations may exert weak geometric influence during layout while remaining epistemically separate from confirmed structure.
+Strong candidate relations may exert weak geometric influence during layout while remaining epistemically separate from confirmed structure.

+### 7.3 Effective pathways

+The operative pathway layer is condition-dependent:

+`Reff = f(Rc, Rp, Q, E, H, sigma)`

+Where `sigma` denotes the current scenario or experimental condition.

+Effective pathways represent the routes that are currently most active or salient under a given receiver-state, environmental pressure profile, and scenario.
+They do not replace the evidence graph.
+Instead, they modulate visible and dynamical emphasis across the existing structure.

+This allows the atlas to keep:

+- **stable evidence relations** as reviewed structure,
+- **reviewable hypotheses** as candidate relations,
+- and **dynamic operative routes** as condition-sensitive pathways.

 ## 8. Candidate-Link Inference